 In a world now crowded with compressors—most of them emulating vintage designs, with the rest, it seems, dead set on destroying dynamics—the Phoenix Audio N90-DRC/500 stands out as a decidedly musical compressor with a refreshingly unique design.
-Phoenix Audio's lead designer Dave Rees (the "DR" in DRC) developed this circuit over 20 years ago, and his thoughtful design reflects the subtler, more tasteful approach to compression from that bygone era.
+Phoenix Audio developed this circuit over 20 years ago, and the thoughtful design reflects the subtler, more tasteful approach to compression from that bygone era.
 Though the N90 can be pushed to offer up wonderful sonic artifacts, it truly excels at the delicate (and increasingly rare) craft of transparent, musical dynamic control and gating.

 A Forgiving and Intuitive Class-A Circuit